Game Rules

 A face-up Hero counts toward its predisposition group with a weight of 5.
 A face-down Hero is excluded.

-One per Game
+Up to 3 per Game

 Confronting the Hero

-Eligibility — Range of Dominance
+Eligibility, Range of Dominance

-STRONGER (final power = V+1) — the Hero falls and its owner loses immediately.
+STRONGER (final power = V+1).
+The Hero falls and its owner loses immediately.
 Sudden death.

-WEAKER (final power = V−1) — the Hero wins, the conspirator is consumed, and the Hero's owner picks one of the attacker's Protagonists to remove.
+WEAKER (final power = V-1).
+The Hero wins, the conspirator is consumed, and the Hero's owner picks one of the attacker's Protagonists to remove.

 Hero Interception